linushak/devstarCode/README.md

 ### Mission Description ###

+Remember: You can see the Dashboard here: http://bit.ly/DevStarUI

 You and your squad are ready and you should now have one or more microservices with at least one of them having 2 instances.
 <img align="right" src="images/spaceship_shield.png" width = "400px">
 The Alien War Ship is protected by it's powerful shield.
 As long as we can't break through the shield, we will have a hard time hitting the core reactors of the Alien War Ship.